-Street photography Germany: Who is out there?
+Street Photography in Germany: Who is out there?
 Meet 19 German street photographers with an outstanding body of work, 3 street photography collectives and 1 street photography journal.

 The dominant criterion for German street photographer was “lives and works in Germany and does street photography”.
 Nationality was of lesser importance.